myclass24

 Name one important beverage crop and specify the geographical conditions required for its growth.

 One important beverage crop is tea.
 The tea plant grows well in tropical and sub-tropical climates endowed with deep and fertile well-drained soil, rich in humus and organic matter.
 Tea bushes require warm and moist frost-free climate all through the year.
 Frequent showers evenly distributed over the year ensure continuous growth of tender leaves.
 Tea is a labour-intensive industry.
 It requires abundant, cheap and skilled labour.
-Tea is processed within the tea garden to ensure its freshness.
+Tea is processed within the tea garden to ensure its fr

 Social StudiesClass 10CBSE